musket-ml/segmentation_training_pipeline/README.md

     unfreeze_encoder: true
 ```

-in your experiments configuration, then on some stage configuration just add:
+in your experiments configuration, then on some stage configuration just add

 ```yaml
 unfreeze_encoder: true